 Journalists, please run this as a news item and/or in your calendar of events.
 Ward newsletter editors, please include in your newsletters parts of the first paragraph and mention that there are classes for everyone.
 Email me, if you need further information.
 Thanks.

 Following the main presentation there will be several classes taught concerning technology and family history.
 As usual, there will be something for everyone at all levels of expertise.
-The classes currently scheduled for this meeting are the following: (1) New FamilySearch, by John Blake; (2) Using WorldVitalRecords, by Robert Raymond; (3) Family Pursuit, by Michael Martineau; (4) Q & A: A Practical Guide for FHCons., by DearMyrtle; (5) Individual Mentoring in the FHC; (6) Ancestral Quest, by Gaylon Findlay (author of AQ); (7) Legacy, by Dean Bennett; and (8) RootsMagic, by Bruce Buzbee (author of RM).
+The classes currently scheduled for this meeting are the following: (1) The Value of the Pedigree Resource File, by John Blake; (2) The New Search at Ancestry.com, by Kendall Hulet; (3) Beginning US Census Research, by Jerry Castillo; (4) Q&A: Welcome to RootsTelevision.com, by Marcy Brown; (5) Video of last month's main presentation: Avoiding Pitfalls in Your Research, by Jake Gehring; (6) Legacy 7, by Joel Graham; and (7) RootsMagic 4, by Sue Maxwell.

-Retired Professor of Mathematics, Brigham Young University, Provo, Utah, firstname.lastname@example.org
+Donald R. Snow, Retired Professor of Mathematics, Brigham Young University, Provo, Utah

 Post a Comment